 The term “side hustle” has become a major buzzword over the past decade.

-If you haven’t caught wind of it yet – a side hustle (which is fairly self-explanatory) is simply a project, business and/or entrepreneurial endeavor that can help you earn extra cash in your spare time – apart from your day job and your other daily responsibilities.
+A side hustle is a project, business, or entrepreneurial endeavor that earns you extra cash in your spare time, apart from your day job and your other daily responsibilities.

 As author Chris Guillebeau defines it,

 “A side hustle is not a part-time job.
 A side hustle is not the gig economy.
 It is an asset that works for you.“